Dispatch's Second Chance (and The Game Awards Predictions)

 you know, a lot of those kind of like edgy, funny, cool, nasty superheroes.
 I thought, oh, this is just going to be like one of those.

-it has truly surprised me and made me feel like, you know, I need to be more open-minded about this.
-Who's your favorite character?
-God.
+And it has truly surprised me and made me feel like you know i need to be more open-minded about this who's your favorite uh character god uh shit well yeah god is when he's

 uh there's one character